Pere Ubu gets through the day Screenshot

 4. Where possible wages are paid in the Home Currency of the recipient.
 Home Currency payments are always made using the Bank Rate.

-5. Per diem payments are made using the tourist rate.
+5. Per diem payments are made using the Tourist Rate.

 6. Wages paid on the road in foreign currencies are at the Budget Exchange Rate.